GoInterject/ids-dotnet-api/interject.data.api/Examples/UserMessages.md

 // return response
 return response;
 ```

 <br>
 <img src="static/msg-4-paramvalidation.png" alt="drawing" width="75%"/>
 <br>
 <br>

 ## ReportSave Result Columns

 The `ReportSave` function has the ability to send data from the sheet to a data api or database.
 In addition, this function also can populate the spreadsheet with data returned from the data api or database via the `ResultsRange`.
-When this paramter is defined in the Excel report, the columns included in this range will be populated with the corresponding columns in the data returned to interject.
+When this parameter is defined in the Excel report, the columns included in this range will be populated with the corresponding columns in the data returned to interject.

 **Example Data Sent To the API From Interject**
 <br>